 More FAQs and Tips

-Dense cornbread can be the result of not measuring your dry ingredients correctly or old leavening agents.
+Dense cornbread can be caused by not measuring your dry ingredients correctly or old leavening agents.
 Be sure to spoon and level your dry ingredients and do not use baking soda that is more than six months old.

 Cornbread can be made with whole milk, low-fat milk, evaporated milk, half and half, or dairy-free milk.
 However, I always recommend using buttermilk to make cornbread for the best flavor and the most tender texture.

-Make sure your cornbread turns out moist by properly measuring your dry ingredients, adding oil or melted butter to the batter, using buttermilk in the batter, and being careful not to overbake your cornbread.
+Ensure your cornbread turns out moist by properly measuring your dry ingredients and being careful not to overbake your cornbread.

 Make-Ahead and Storing Instructions